jnozzi/cocoadev.com/markdown/MultipleNSTableViewsInsideSingleNSScrollView.md

 ----
 Read the conceptual documents regarding view frame, bounds, and scroll views.

-*What you want to do will likely be very hard to pull off; an alternative on the General/TwoPDFViewsWithSynchronizedScrolling page is to have one scroll view to scroll whenever the user drags the scroller on the other one.*
+*What you want to do will likely be very hard to pull off; an alternative on the TwoPDFViewsWithSynchronizedScrolling page is to have one scroll view to scroll whenever the user drags the scroller on the other one.*